Skip to main content

 (d) Executive Agency.

-13.7 In relation to NHS Digital's obligations under the Freedom of Information Act 2000 and/or Central Government transparency requirements, the Connecting Party hereby gives its consent for NHS Digital to: (i) publish to the general public; and/or (ii) disclose to a specific requester or requesters, the Confidential Information.
-NHS Digital shall, prior to publication, take reasonable steps to consult with the Connecting Party on the manner and format of publication and to inform the Connecting Party of its decision regarding any redactions but NHS Digital shall have the final decision in its absolute discretion and the Connecting Party acknowledges that NHS Digital may be required to disclose Confidential Information without consulting the Connecting Party.
+13.7 In relation to NHS England's obligations under the Freedom of Information Act 2000 and/or Central Government transparency requirements, the Connecting Party hereby gives its consent for NHS England to: (i) publish to the general public; and/or (ii) disclose to a specific requester or requesters, the Confidential Information.
+NHS England shall, prior to publication, take reasonable steps to consult with the Connecting Party on the manner and format of publication and to inform the Connecting Party of its decision regarding any redactions but NHS England shall have the final decision in its absolute discretion and the Connecting Party acknowledges that NHS England may be required to disclose Confidential Information without consulting the Connecting Party.

 14. Remediation